-- ▶ 20 feet wide, 10 feet long. - All three doors are locked.
+- 20 feet wide, 10 feet long. - All three doors are locked.
 The doors to Areas 23, 24, and 25 are impassible unless a sacrifice is made (see below).
-The other door can be smashed open or picked open with a DC 20 Strength check. - In the center of this room is an altar, upon which rests a stone basin and a ceremonial bone dagger.
+The other door can be smashed open or picked open with a Demanding 21 STR or AGI check. - In the center of this room is an altar, upon which rests a stone basin and a ceremonial bone dagger.
 The walls are decorated with mosaics which depict warriors and mages standing before the basin.
 One by one, it shows them using the ceremonial dagger to cut off their left hands.
-Finally, it depicts a door opening, and one of the warriors passing through it and placing the witch gauntlet onto their bloodied arm stump.
-The doors to Area 23 are decorated with symbols of the witch gauntlet. - Investigating the mosaics closely reveals that the way forward to the witch gauntlet will only open if half of the people present surrender their left hands.
+Finally, it depicts a door opening, and one of the warriors passing through it and placing the Witch Gauntlet onto their bloodied arm stump.
+The doors to Area 23 are decorated with symbols of the Witch Gauntlet. - Investigating the mosaics closely reveals that the way forward to the Witch Gauntlet will only open if half of the people present surrender their left hands.
 There's no rounding up or down.
 If there is an odd number of people, the basin requires half of a hand from someone.
-Once the hands are placed in the basin, both impassible doors unlock. - Note: Unless you have a house rule of your own for limb loss/amputation, cutting off a hand deals 1d20 damage.
+Once the hands are placed in the basin, both impassible doors unlock. - Note: Cutting off a hand deals 6d6 damage and causes the Pain condition until it is treated with a Demanding [21] LOG (medicine) check.